Khawar Mumtaz: Career

-A sense of fairness and sensitivity to discrimination created the spirit and sew the seeds of activism in her, and she became politically aware during the agitation against General Ayub Khan in the late 1960s.
+A sense of fairness and sensitivity to discrimination created the spirit and sowed the seeds of activism in her, and she became politically aware during the agitation against General Ayub Khan in the late 1960s.
 By 1977, a series of repressive laws were enacted, including one that called for the stoning of women accused of adultery to death.
-She is one of the founders of Women's Action Forum (WAF), which was formed to reject regressive laws introduced by General Zia -ul-Haq regime, and to bring women's issues on political and legislative agenda, and to assert women's equal rights in Pakistan.
+She is one of the founders of Women's Action Forum (WAF), which was formed to reject regressive laws introduced by the General Zia -ul-Haq regime, bring women's issues on political and legislative agenda, and to assert women's equal rights in Pakistan.

-She initially started teaching in a university, however, she has to leave the job after she was asked to stop her activism in 1983.
-Mumtaz is one of three females appointed to coordinate the Shirkat Gah, which is women's rights and development organization engaged in developing research reports, training manuals and advocacy materials, and focuses the issues related to women and environment, women and law, women's reproductive health and rights.
+She initially started teaching at a university, however, she had to leave the job after she was asked to stop her activism in 1983.
+Mumtaz is one of three females appointed to coordinate the Shirkat Gah, which is a women's rights and development organization engaged in developing research reports, training manuals and advocacy materials, and focuses the issues related to women and environment, women and law, women's reproductive health and rights.
 She served as the Coordinator and the CEO at Shirkat Gah before joining NCSW as its chairperson.
 It was the institution that helped develop her understanding, learning and experience.

 She brings almost 35 years of experience of teaching and journalism, transnational advocacy and activism, and is specialized in areas such as women's rights and development, women's political participation, poverty and environment, women's reproductive health and rights.
 Her work spans from capacity building of community-based organizations to research, analysis and evidence-based advocacy with policymakers.